bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 Purpose
 -------

+The architecture of Bokeh is such that high-level "model objects" (representing things like plots, ranges, axes, glyphs, etc.) are created in Python, and then converted to a JSON format that is consumed by the client library, BokehJS.
+(See :ref:`userguide_concepts` for a more detailed disussion.)
+By itself, this flexible and decoupled design offers advantages, for instance it is easy to have other languages (R, Scala, Lua, ...) drive the exact same Bokeh plots and visualizations in the browser.

+However, if it were possible to keep the "model objects" in python and in the browser in sync with one another, then more additional and powerful possibilities immediately open up:

-* respond to UI and tool events generated in a browser
+* respond to UI and tool events generated in a browser with computations or queries using the full power of python
-* push updates the UI, or plots, in a browser
+* automatically push updates the UI (i.e. widgets or plots), in a browser
-* use periodic, timeout, and asychronous callbacks drive updates
+* use periodic, timeout, and asychronous callbacks drive streaming updates

+**This capability to synchronize between python and the browser is the main purpose of the Bokeh Server.**

 .. _userguide_server_use_case: